Investec Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Investec and to assist in remaining on the Investec Solicitor Panel.

-Investec Solicitor Panel: Recently Asked Questions
+Investec Conveyancing Panel: Recently Asked Questions

 Read More

-The Law Society’s CQS membership is no guarantee to lender panel acceptance.
-Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of firms.
-Some mortgage companies now use the scheme as the starting point for Panel membership such as HSBC.
+The Law Society’s CQS membership gives no guarantee to lender panel acceptance.
+Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of firms.
+A number of mortgage companies now use the Conveyancing Quality Scheme accreditation as the starting point for Panel membership such as HSBC.

-You would be advised to get in touch with Investec to obtain standard documents.
-The The Council of Mortgage Lenders Handbook incorporates an express section for banks to enumerate who to contact to obtain standard documents.
+You should get in touch with Investec to obtain standard documents.
+The CML Handbook contains an individual section for banks to set out who to contact to obtain standard documents.
 Investec in their Part 2’s state:

 Find a Lawyer on the Investec Solicitor Panel